Creating PDFs with React

 We know that puppeteer uses a chromium instance, so we just need to open our html page and print it to pdf like we are in a normal browser.

-Create a createPdf.js
+Create a createPdf.js in src:

 import puppeteer from "puppeteer";